harilvfs/i3wm-dotfiles/README.md

 > Upon login or power-on, your wallpaper will automatically change, sourced from the `~/.config/wallpapers/` directory.

 > [!TIP]
 > Want more **Catppuccin** wallpapers?
-Clone their repository directly into your wallpapers directory:
+Clone the repository directly into your wallpapers directory:

 ```bash
 git clone https://github.com/harilvfs/wallpapers ~/.config